sirodoht/sirodoht.com/content/blog/short-circuit-evaluation.md

 }
 ```

 In this case if `i < 10` is false, the C compiler will not care to check `j < 20` since it has already decided that it will not enter the if-statement.
 This is because there is an AND - `&&` operator and since the first part was not true, there is no way for the whole to be true.
-The problem in this case is that, the condition that won't be checked also includes a variable assignment.
+The problem, in this case, is that the condition that won't be checked also includes a variable assignment.
 This means that you may expect it to run at least one time, but it won't, since C understands there is no point in wasting time to do this.

 Of course, after you learn this you can use it to your own ends.